scrappydevs/UpliftingTableTennis/README.md

 pip install -r requirements.txt
 ```

+# Easy usage of our models
+In this section, we explain how to load our trained models via torch.hub.
+You can either load our full pipeline, or use the individual models separately.
+### Full Pipeline
+You find a tutorial on how to use the full pipeline easily via torch.hub [here](tutorials/full_pipeline.md).
+### Ball Detection
+If you simply want to use our ball detection models, you can find a tutorial [here](tutorials/ball_detection.md).
+### Table Keypoint Detection and Camera Calibration
+If you are interested in detecting the table keypoints and calibrating the camera, you can find a tutorial [here](tutorials/table_detection.md).

 ### Full Installation
 Use this installation if you want to do everything, including training, testing and data simulation.